SAP/e-mobility-charging-stations-simulator/README.md

 ## Summary

-Simple node program to simulate a set of charging stations based on OCPP-J 1.6 protocol.
+Simple node program to simulate a set of charging stations based on the OCPP-J 1.6 protocol.

 To start the program, run: `npm start`.